-The effectiveness of judge's work shall be appraised on the basis of the following subcriteria:
+The effectiveness of a judge's work shall be appraised on the basis of the following subcriteria:

-- 1) Quantity of work; - 2) Quality of work;

-3) Quality of rationales for the decisions.
+- 1) Quantity of work; - 2) Quality of work; - 3) Quality of rationales for the decisions. - 4) Preparation for trial, ability to plan and efficiently execute procedural actions and skills to manage hearings.